wso2-attic/choreo-examples/ipaas/micro-integrator/data-service/README.md

 The "Data Service Integration" sample demonstrates how to create an integration that integrates with a relational database management system (RDBMS) and exposes employee information stored in the database as a REST API.
 To use this sample with Choreo, follow these steps:

-## Setting up database
+## Setting up the database
-- Start a MySQL instance and create Database(ex: misampledb).
+- Start a MySQL instance and create a database (for example, `misampledb`).
-- Import the script to create schema and populate employee data
+- Import the script to create the schema and populate employee data.
-- Identify the public accessible connection url and credentials
+- Identify the publicly accessible connection URL and credentials for the database.

 ## Create a MI Integration
 - Login to [Choreo console](https://console.choreo.dev/)